namdarine/ML_project2/README.md

 The methods may fail or provide undesirable results in the following scenarios:

 • Non-linear Relationships: Ridge Regression assumes linear relationships between predictors and the target.
-It may not perform well if the underlying relationship is non-linear.
+It might not function effectively if the underlying.

 • Outliers in the Dataset: Although Ridge reduces the impact of multicollinearity, it does not address outliers, which may skew predictions.